nlune/longevity-hack/README.md

 2. Start the server with `python main.py` (or `uvicorn backend:app --reload`).
 3. `POST /baseline` records a one-minute calibration window (EEG bands + HRV).
 4. `POST /monitor` samples a fresh window, compares against baseline, and returns deviations plus alerts when stress proxies spike.
+5. `POST /notify` (macOS) schedules a desktop notification with a configurable delay—used now for manual tests and later by the agentic workflow.
-5. `GET /metrics` and `ws://localhost:8000/ws/metrics` expose the raw streaming data for the frontend.
+6. `GET /metrics` and `ws://localhost:8000/ws/metrics` expose the raw streaming data for the frontend.

 _Pro tip:_ When no Muse headset or PPG stream is detected, set `MUSE_MOCK_MODE=true` to enable the built-in simulator for UI testing.